Psychologist License Requirements: A State-by-State Guide

 Step 5.
 Maintain Your Psychologist License

-Similar to other state licensed professionals, psychologists must renew their licenses according to state board regulations—usually every 2 to 3 years.
-Most states require the completion of a specific number of continuing education credits/hours during each renewal cycle as a condition for license renewal.
-Further, many states require the completion of a specific number of credits/hours in ethics.
+Like other licensed professionals, psychologists renew their licenses on a schedule set by their state board, usually every 2 to 3 years.
+Most states require a set number of continuing education credits per renewal cycle, with a portion of those hours specifically in ethics.

 FIND SCHOOLS